Pesach-Tikvah-Hope-Development-Inc/CCBHC_Measurements/README.md

 ## Code Demonstration

-This is a demonstration for the Dep-Rem-6 Measurement, see [here](https://github.com/Pesach-Tikvah-Hope-Development-Inc/CCBHC_Measurements/blob/main/ccbhc_measurements/demos) for more demonstrations
+This is a basic demonstration for the Dep-Rem-6 Measurement, see [here](https://github.com/Pesach-Tikvah-Hope-Development-Inc/CCBHC_Measurements/blob/main/ccbhc_measurements/demos) for more in depth demonstrations

 ```sh
 import pandas as pd